-Arthur joined the City of London Police on 2nd August 1923 and was posted initially to Bishopsgate Police Station.
+2nd August 1923 though sees Arthur joining the City of London Police where he was posted initially to Bishopsgate Police Station.
 Promotion to Sergeant saw him move first to D Division (based at Cloak Lane Police Station) and then Snow Hill.
 By 1937 he was a Sub-Inspector at A Division, Moor Lane, a division that covered much of the area where the Barbican now stands.

 It was from Moor Lane that Sub-Inspector Arthur Ball worked on the night of 29th December 1940, a night that saw around 100,000 incendiary bombs dropped on the City of London, destroying more than a sixth of the City in four hours.
 It was said that the resulting fires were bright enough to read a newspaper by.

 Sub-Inspector Ball’s Air Raid Report, regarded by other witnesses as rather understated with regard to the extreme dangers he personally faced, does though go some way towards explaining why Arthur was subsequently awarded the George Medal.